Murky origin of Highland Lake’s annual algae bloom has towns, scientists seeking answers

 Meanwhile, the towns of Windham and Falmouth have pledged to review their zoning ordinances and plan for the lake’s future.
 The lake association also convened a private roundtable of 15 scientists and officials last week to trade hypotheses on the mysterious bloom.

-“This lake is in trouble,” said Rosie Hartzler, a Falmouth resident and the president of the Highland Lake Association.
+“This lake is in trouble,” said Rosie Hartzler, a Windham resident and the president of the Highland Lake Association.
 “If our mission is to preserve and protect the lake, we have to step up.”

 A popular spot for fishing and boating, Highland Lake is only 7 miles from downtown Portland.

-Note: CORRECTION: This story was updated at 3:30 p.m. on Dec.
-9, 2017, to correct the hometown of Rosie Hartzler, who lives in Windham.